10 Untold Truths About Trading

 I was a broke musician still living with my parents and racking up university debt.
 I readily and openly admit that I began my trading journey as an absolutely clueless idiot.
 I still have a long way to go, but I have also come an extremely long way.

-Now I know more about finance and economics than I ever dreamed of and I am much more confident in myself and my own financial decisions both in trading and in life.
+Through trading I have come to know more about finance and economics than I ever dreamed of and I am much more confident in myself and my own financial decisions in trading, investing and in life.

 So don’t think that you need a degree in economics or an understanding of fundamental macro data or anything like that in order to begin as a trader.
 You don’t even need any experience.

-In fact, I would go so far as to say the little experience you have the better, as you’re free to make your own mind up about things.
+In fact, I would go so far as to say the less experience you have the better, as you’re free to make your own mind up about things.

-All you need to begin trading is a computer, a spreadsheet, some money and a hell of a lot of patience and perseverance.
+All you need to begin as a trader is a computer, internet, a spreadsheet, some money and a hell of a lot of patience and perseverance.